Jim Baggott: Early life and education

 Baggott told science writer Brian Clegg that the reason why he went into the sciences was because he had some great schoolteachers.
 He loved physics but did not think he had a strong enough talent for the mathematics that would be required.
 "That said, my desire to seek explanations for things led me to chemical physics and it was with a great sense of pride and pleasure that I did manage to publish some entirely theoretical research papers, full of mathematical equations!"

 He obtained his degree at the University of Manchester in 1978 and his DPhil in chemical physics at the University of Oxford.
 He worked as a professor for the University of Reading and left academia to work for Shell International Petroleum.
 After several years he opened his own training and consultancy business.
 He calls himself a "science communicator" and publishes a science book approximately every 18 months.
-He selects the topics for his books by writing about things he wants to know more about.
-The advent of the Internet makes it much easier to do research than back when he first started writing books in the early 1990s.